 - ensure that the affected tree is an oak tree.
 OPM caterpillars live almost exclusively in oak trees, and will generally only attack other trees if they become very short of oak leaves to eat.
 Oak trees are fairly easy to identify by their distinctive leaves and bark

 - ensure that the caterpillars are oak processionary caterpillars.
 They have distinctive habits of moving about in nose-to-tail processions and clustering together.
-They are also most likely to be seen in or near oak trees, and even when seen on the ground, this will usually be close to oak trees; and
+They are also most likely to be seen in or near oak trees, and even when seen on the ground, this will usually be close to oak trees

 - ensure that the nests are OPM nests.
 Many other, harmless caterpillars build silken webbing nests in trees and shrubs, but OPM nests:

 - occur almost exclusively on oak trees;

 - are almost always attached to the trunks or branches of oak trees; and

 - are almost never woven among the leaves.
 Silken webbing nests among oak leaves, or in other trees and shrubs and on other structures, are almost certainly NOT made by OPM and need NOT be reported.

 Please report nests even if you do not see any caterpillars, because even spent nests can contain a large number of the irritating hairs.
 Nests are also a useful sign that the pest is in the area.
 They will usually be found on the trunks or branches of oak trees, but they can be dislodged and fall to the ground.